Roman Catholic Archdiocese of Bombay

-The Roman Catholic Archdiocese of Bombay is a particular church celebrating the Latin Rite of worship, centred in the Bombay (Mumbai) city of the northern Konkan division of Maharashtra, India.
-The archdiocese has been a Metropolitan see since its elevation, by Pope Leo XIII on 1 September 1886.

-The seat of the Episcopal See is the Cathedral of the Holy Name (Bombay).
-It also administers an important minor basilica, the Mount St Mary Church, in Bandra suburb of Bombay.
+The Archdiocese of Bombay is a Latin Church archdiocese of the Catholic Church.
+Its episcopal see is in Bombay (Mumbai) and encompasses the northern Konkan division of Maharashtra, India.
+The cathedral is the Cathedral of the Holy Name.
+It also administers an important minor basilica, the Basilica of Our Lady of the Mount, in Bandra suburb of Bombay.

 As of 2006, the archdiocese had 277 diocesan priests, 283 religious priests, 383 male religious brothers and 1,530 religious sisters.
 The archdiocese serves a total of 506,976 Indian Catholics in 121 parishes all across the Greater Bombay Metropolitan Area.

-The current archbishop is Oswald Gracias, who was appointed on 14 October 2006, by Pope Benedict XVI.
+Archbishop John Rodrigues succeeded Oswald Cardinal Gracias as the Archbishop of Bombay on 25 January 2025, following Pope Francis's acceptance of Cardinal Gracias' resignation.

 History

 The Portuguese first reached the west coast of India when Vasco da Gama landed at Calicut in 1498.
 They finally established themselves at Velha Goa in 1510.
 In 1526 they established a factory in Bassein.
 In 1534, the islands of Bassein, Salsette, Bombay and Karanja were ceded to the Portuguese by Bahadur Shah of Gujarat.
 In this very year, the Primate of the East Indies seated at Goa, was created and the whole of the northern Konkan region what was then Portuguese Bombay and Bassein, today better known as Greater Bombay Metropolitan Area formed part of that archdiocese.
 Missionary activities in Bassein (Burma), Salsette and Bombay commenced from 1534 onwards, thus laying the foundation for the future Archdiocese of Bombay.
 The Portuguese missionaries who accompanied the conquerors were the Franciscans, Jesuits, Dominicans and Augustinians.

 In 1637, the Holy See established the Apostolic Vicariate of Idalcan, also called Bijapur or Deccan, on vast territory split off from the Metropolitan Roman Catholic Archdiocese of Goa.

 In 1665, the Bombay Island was ceded to the British as a part of the marriage dowry to Charles II of England by Catherine of Braganza of Portugal.

 In 1669 the pre-diocesan jurisdiction was renamed as Apostolic Vicariate of Great Mogul, exceptionally after the imperial Muslim prince above the princely states of Hind(ustan).
 The year 1692 marked an end to the Jesuit presence in Bombay.

 The Decree expelling the Portuguese Franciscans from Bombay was issued by the British on 24 May 1720.
 On 17 May 1784 it lost huge territory to establish the Mission sui juris of Hindustan, nucleus of the Archbishopric of Agra.